Bismarck-KL/shooting-spaceship-game/README.md

 - **Images and Assets**: Some images and background assets were sourced are used under their respective licenses.
     - https://www.vecteezy.com/vector-art/49433251-pixel-art-space-rocket-illustration
-- **Tutorials**: This project was developed following tutorials from YouTube, particularly those by [Youtube](https://www.youtube.com/watch?v=61eX0bFAsYs)GrandmaCan -我阿嬤都會.
+- **Tutorials**: This project was developed following tutorials from YouTube, particularly those by [GrandmaCan -我阿嬤都會](https://youtu.be/61eX0bFAsYs?si=k2UWQ6V_wNKaspwT).

 Special thanks to them for their helpful guidance.